ff6347/gestalten-in-code/projects/this-is-not-a-leaf/index.md

 ### The First Algorithm

-1. *Draw a great square in the center of your sheet of paper.*
+> 1. Draw a great square in the center of your sheet of paper.
-1. *Devide this square into four equally sized, smaller squares using one horizontal and one vertical line.*
+> 1. Devide this square into four equally sized, smaller squares using one horizontal and one vertical line.
 1. *Write down one word in each square. (verb, noun or adjective)*
 1. *Draw your associations concerning those words outside around the big square.*
 1. *Sign your creation.*
 ![](./assets/algo1.png)
 ![](./assets/algo2.png)
 ![](./assets/algo3.png)